When students head off to college, it’s often their first time managing their own finances — and that includes using a credit card.

 In 2017, our top pick for students is still the Discover it® for Students.

 There are a few reasons why I believe this card is great.
 First, it has good terms: Low rates and no fees are ideal for students new to credit.
 In addition, Discover is remarkably forgiving of mistakes that are common to new cardholders, including no fees on the first late payment and no APR hike for paying late.
 And finally, the rewards.
-All the cards I recommend for students offer some form of rewards, but Discover’s are the most competitive: 5% back on rotating categories, 1% back on everything else, and Discover matches all that cash back at the end of the first year.
+All the cards I recommend for students offer some form of rewards, but Discover’s are the most competitive: 5% back on rotating categories, and Discover matches all that cash back at the end of the first year.

 That said, the Discover it® for Students isn’t going to be the best for everyone.
 I’ll make a case for each of my picks for the best student credit cards, and then finish up with a primer on credit card terminology, and discuss the proper use of student credit cards.